Krishan Mohan

-Krishan Mohan (28 November 1922 - 2004) was an Indian Urdu poet who gained prominence after India gained independence from the British Raj.
+Krishan Mohan, born Krishan Lal Bhatia (28 November 1922 - 2004) was an Indian Urdu poet who gained prominence after India gained independence from the British Raj.

+Early life

-Mohan was the takhallus of Krishan Lal Bhatia who was born in Sialkot, British India.
+Mohan was the takhallus (penname) of Krishan Lal Bhatia who was born in Sialkot, British India.
 His father, Ganpat Rai Bhatia, was an advocate; post partition of British India he practiced law in the District Courts of Meerut.
 Ganpat Rai was also an Urdu poet; his takhallus was Shakir.

-After completing his school studies Krishan Mohan obtained his B.A.
+After completing his school studies Mohan obtained his B.A.
 (Hons.) degrees separately in English and in Persian as a student of Murray College, Sialkot, where he was also the editor of the college house magazine.
 Later on he obtained his M.A. degree in English Literature as a student of Government College, Lahore.

-After partition of British India his family moved to Karnal where Krishan Mohan found temporary employment as a welfare officer.
+After partition of British India his family moved to Karnal where Mohan found temporary employment as a welfare officer.
 Thereafter, he worked as sub-editor and assistant editor of All India Radio's publication Aawaaz at Lucknow and Delhi, and then as a journalist with the Press Information Bureau before joining the Indian Revenue Service as an Income Tax Officer.